-- 8.1 The Council is required to operate a balanced budget, which broadly means that cash raised during the year will meet cash expenditure.
+8.1 The Council is required to operate a balanced budget, which broadly means that cash raised during the year will meet cash expenditure.
 Part of the treasury management operation is to ensure that this cash flow is adequately planned, with cash being available when it is needed.
-Surplus monies are invested in low risk counterparties or instruments commensurate with the Council's low risk appetite, providing adequate liquidity initially before considering investment return. - 8.2 The second main function of the treasury management service is the funding of the Council's capital plans.
+Surplus monies are invested in low risk counterparties or instruments commensurate with the Council's low risk appetite, providing adequate liquidity initially before considering investment return.

+- 8.2 The second main function of the treasury management service is the funding of the Council's capital plans.
 These capital plans provide a guide to the borrowing need of the Council, essentially the longer-term cash flow planning, to ensure that the Council can meet its capital spending obligations.
-This management of longer-term cash may involve arranging long or short-term loans, or using longer-term cash flow surpluses. - 8.3 The core investment policy objective for this Council is the prudent investment of its treasury balances.
-The Council's investment priorities are security of capital and liquidity of its investments so that funds are available for expenditure when needed. - 8.4 Both the CIPFA Code and the MHCLG guidance require the Council to invest its funds prudently, and to have regard to the security and liquidity of its Treasury Management investments before seeking the highest rate of return, or yield.
+This management of longer-term cash may involve arranging long or short-term loans, or using longer-term cash flow surpluses. - 8.3 The contribution the treasury management function makes to the Authority is critical, as the balance of debt and investment operations ensure liquidity or the ability to meet spending commitments as they fall due, either on day-to-day revenue or for larger capital projects.
+The treasury operations will see a balance of the interest costs of debt and the investment income arising from cash deposits affecting the available budget.
+Since cash balances generally result from reserves and balances, it is paramount to ensure adequate security of the sums invested, as a loss of principal will in effect result in a loss to the General Fund Balance. - 8.4 The core investment policy objective for this Council is the prudent investment of its treasury balances.
+The Council's investment priorities are security of capital and liquidity of its investments so that funds are available for expenditure when needed. - 8.5 Both the CIPFA Code and the MHCLG guidance require the Council to invest its funds prudently, and to have regard to the security and liquidity of its Treasury Management investments before seeking the highest rate of return, or yield.
 The generation of investment income to support the Council's spending plans is an important, but secondary objective.
-Investment in commercial activities or for wider strategic objectives may be subject to different criteria than those applied to funds invested purely for Treasury Management purposes, as set out in Section 10 below. - 8.5 The Council regards the successful identification, monitoring and control of risk to be the prime criteria by which the effectiveness of its treasury management activities will be measured.
-Accordingly, the analysis and reporting of treasury

-- management activities will focus on their risk implications for the organisation, and any financial instruments entered into to manage these risks. - 8.6 The Council acknowledges that effective treasury management will provide support towards the achievement of its business and service objectives.
+Investment in commercial activities or for wider strategic objectives may be subject to different criteria than those applied to funds invested purely for Treasury Management purposes, as set out in Section 10 below. - 8.6 The Council regards the successful identification, monitoring and control of risk to be the prime criteria by which the effectiveness of its treasury management activities will be measured.
+Accordingly, the analysis and reporting of treasury management activities will focus on their risk implications for the organisation, and any financial instruments entered into to manage these risks. - 8.7 The Council acknowledges that effective treasury management will provide support towards the achievement of its business and service objectives.
 It is therefore committed to the principles of achieving value for money in treasury management, and to employing suitable comprehensive performance measurement techniques, within the context of effective risk management.